andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 For each .Rmd, change the knit_exit chunks to eval = FALSE, and manually check things - just read through.

+Raft age4s - I hadn't noticed that is has the same issues as Stellako (can't make early predictions.
+Presume it's the same reason as for Stellako - see that text for details and code (no time to run it now).
+Took about 14hours to run the age5s, all for a predition of only 2,555 fish!

 Stellako age4s - all SVEs had sst_spring (starts in 1982) or zooplankton (starts
 even later), which means they can't make predictions before 1985, so the MVE cannot either.
 See the .Rmd for more details.